-The Regional Workforce Development Board (RWDB) issues this Request for Proposal (RFP) to solicit for competitive, innovative youth workforce development program proposals for the operation of The Workforce Innovation and Opportunity Act (WIOA) Title I Youth and Young Adult services in one or more of the counties within the Region.
+The Local Workforce Development Board (LWDB) issues this Request for Proposal (RFP) to solicit for competitive, innovative youth workforce development program proposals for the operation of The Workforce Innovation and Opportunity Act (WIOA) Title I Youth and Young Adult services in the counties within the local area.

-Through this solicitation, the RWDB seeks to gather together a variety of organizations with the skills, background, and community connections to provide successful youth career development services.
+Through this solicitation, the LWDB seeks to gather together a variety of organizations with the skills, background, and community connections to provide successful youth career development services.

 The Board is interested in receiving responses from any organization that is qualified and interested in providing WIOA youth services.
-Based on responses received to the RFP, the RWDB will determine the number, type, and funding amount of contract(s) to be awarded for the upcoming performance period.
+Based on responses received to the RFP, the LWDB will determine the number, type, and funding amount of contract(s) to be awarded for the upcoming performance period.